Multiracial Americans: Native American lineage and admixture in Black and African-Americans

 Interracial relations between Native Americans and African-Americans is a part of American history that has been neglected.
 The earliest record of African and Native American relations in the Americas occurred in April 1502, when the first Africans kidnapped were brought to Hispaniola to serve as slaves.
 Some escaped and somewhere inland on Santo Domingo, the first Black Indians were born.
 In addition, an example of African slaves' escaping from European colonists and being absorbed by Native Americans occurred as far back as 1526.
 In June of that year, Lucas Vázquez de Ayllón established a Spanish colony near the mouth of the Pee Dee River in what is now eastern South Carolina.
 The Spanish settlement was named San Miguel de Gualdape.
-Amongst the settlement were 100 enslaved Africans.
+Among the settlement were 100 enslaved Africans.
 In 1526, the first African slaves fled the colony and took refuge with local Native Americans.

 European colonists created treaties with Native American tribes requesting the return of any runaway slaves.
 For example, in 1726, the governor of New York exacted a promise from the Iroquois to return all runaway slaves who had joined them.
 This same promise was extracted from the Huron people in 1764, and from the Delaware people in 1765, though there is no record of slaves ever being returned.
 Numerous advertisements requested the return of African-Americans who had married Native Americans or who spoke a Native American language.
 The primary exposure that Native Americans and Africans had to each other came through the institution of slavery.
 Native Americans learned that Africans had what Native Americans considered 'Great Medicine' in their bodies because Africans were virtually immune to the Old-World diseases that were decimating most native populations.
 Because of this, many tribes encouraged marriage between the two groups, to create stronger, healthier children from the unions.

 For African-Americans, the one-drop rule was a significant factor in ethnic solidarity.
 African-Americans generally shared a common cause in society regardless of their multiracial admixture or social/economic stratification.
 Additionally, African-Americans found it, near, impossible to learn about their Native American heritage as many family elders withheld pertinent genealogical information.
 Tracing the genealogy of African-Americans can be a very difficult process, especially for descendants of Native Americans, because African-Americans who were slaves were forbidden to learn to read and write and a majority of Native Americans neither spoke English, nor read or wrote it.